jbarbero/igrep/README.md

 Known issues
 ------------
 - I haven't implemented getopt, so you can't combine multiple options into one
+- Files with same names assumed to be same content, this will be fixed later
-- Progress bar doesn't work on GNU
+- Progress bar broken on GNU